-“It definitely has a taint of more of the same,” Arasim said of the negotiators.
+“It definitely has a taint of more of the same,” resident and activist Arasim said of the negotiators.
 “There had to have been better choices.”

 But the background of officials in charge of working with federal officials to implement changes within the APD is not the only problem.

-While he was still police chief, Schultz allegedly sent an email message to TASER representatives telling them “the approval process for the contract ‘has been greased.'”
+While he was still police chief, Schultz allegedly sent an email message to Taser representatives telling them that “the approval process for the contract ‘has been greased.'”

 The DOJ’s finding’s letter concerning APD abuses dedicates seven pages to officers’ abuse of Taser stun guns.
 Federal officials reviewed more than 200 incidents involving Tasers, finding that officers’ routinely used the stun guns unjustifiably.

-The exclusive use of TASER stun guns and other products and Schultz’s new consulting position certainly suggests he received a kickback from the company in the form his new high-paying job in exchange for a multi-million dollar contract.
+The exclusive use of Taser stun guns and other products as well as Schultz’s new consulting position certainly suggests he received a kickback from the company in the form his new high-paying job in exchange for a multi-million dollar contract.

-Sources told Truthout that many of the vendor contracts APD relies on for equipment and weapons have spiked and quadrupled, in some cases, in the last few years, with the majority going to friends of APD brass.
+Sources told Truthout that many of the vendor contracts APD relies on for equipment and weapons have spiked and quadrupled in the last few years, with the majority going to friends of APD brass.

-And now, the two men hired as consultants to the APD to oversee negotiations with the DOJ also have connections to TASER.
-Streicher and Greenwood, alongside former chief Schultz, also do consulting work for TASER.
+Now, the two men hired as consultants to the APD to oversee negotiations with the DOJ also have connections to Taser.
+Streicher and Greenwood, alongside former chief Schultz, also do consulting work for Taser.

 This is another area in which the DOJ’s silence has been deafening for the community.

-“There’s a whole lot of doubt cast on how honest and transparent the whole [consent decree] process is going to be,” Grover said.
+“There’s a whole lot of doubt cast on how honest and transparent the whole [consent decree] process is going to be,” former officer Grover said.